Erik8901/Actionfigure-and-Teddybear-Store/README.md

 https://erik8901.github.io/Lab33

-An appliction made with ReactJs + Redux.
+An appliction made with ReactJs + Redux for a school project.
 Its a webshop where the user can add/remove/update products in a shoppingcart + and admin login where the admin of the page can add/remove and change the products in the webshop

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).